efrei-ADDA84/20200511/README.md

 CMD ["flask", "run", "--host=0.0.0.0", "--port=80"]
 ```

-Here's a structured Markdown document in English that explains the provided GitHub Actions workflow:

----

 ### GitHub Action: CI to Azure CR (`main.yml`)

 We modified our main.yml for the new TP3 requirements:
 This GitHub Action is designed to automate the process of building a Docker image from the code pushed to the main branch, pushing it to Azure Container Registry (ACR), and then deploying it on Azure Container Instance (ACI).
-Below is a detailed explanation of each part of the workflow.

 #### Workflow Trigger